Last Updated on May 3, 2025 by Prabhukalyan Dhal

 Raid 2 Movie Review – A Sequel That Walks a Familiar Path

-Seven years after the sleeper hit Raid, director Raj Kumar Gupta brings back Ajay Devgn as the fearless IRS officer Amay Patnaik in Raid 2, which hit theatres on 1st May 2025.
+After a gap of seven years since the first Raid turned out to be a surprise hit, Raj Kumar Gupta returns with its sequel, with Ajay Devgn again playing the tough officer Amay Patnaik.
+The film released in cinemas on 1st May 2025.
 In this Raid 2 Movie Review, we break down whether the new cast, bigger scale, and high-profile villain played by Riteish Deshmukh live up to the sky-high expectations.
 But does Raid 2 capture the tension and impact of its predecessor—or does it crumble under the pressure of its own formula?

 Raid 2 Release Date and Production Backdrop